richdynamix/arc/README.md

 ## Credits

 This package would not have been possible would it not have been for the amazing work of the ContinuousPipe team.
-Also a special thanks to Samuel for the introduction of ContinuousPipe and Kubernetes.
+Also, a special thanks to Samuel for the introduction of ContinuousPipe and Kubernetes.
 His ability to teach Docker concepts has been of great value.
 A huge thanks to Kieren for his attention to detail and everlasting patience when helping me to understand the ContinuousPipe Dockerfiles and setup.

 - [Samuel ROZE](https://github.com/sroze)
 - [Kieren Evans](https://github.com/kierenevans)